schlagert/bootstrap/README.md

 `bootstrap` handlers will get initial notifications for all __matching__ nodes that are currently connected.

+The `example` directory contains a simple example of a `gen_server` subscribing for `bootstrap` notifications.
 For more information, please refer to the `edoc` of the `bootstrap` module.

 Security
 --------